AirTags vs SpyTec GL300: The Charging Problem Nobody Talks About

 Savings with AirTags: ~$22,062 (65%) including labor, or ~$10,142 (45%) without labor

-At 25 devices, you either dedicate a significant chunk of someone's job to tracker maintenance, or you accept that some devices will go dark regularly.
-Neither option is great.
+At 25 devices, you face a choice: dedicate a significant chunk of someone's job to tracker maintenance, or accept that some devices will go dark regularly.
+With AirPinpoint, there is no choice to make.
+Deploy once, replace $3 batteries once a year, and have complete fleet visibility 365 days a year.
+The $10,000+ in savings is just the financial side.
+The operational simplicity is worth even more.

-The GL300 earned its Amazon reputation for good reasons.
-When it is charged and has cell coverage, it is a capable tracker.
+The GL300 is popular for a reason.
+When it is charged and has cell coverage, it works well as a single-device personal tracker.

-The GL300 provides true GPS coordinates transmitted over cellular (4G LTE).
-Location updates every 5 seconds on Standard, 60 seconds on Basic.
-This is genuine real-time tracking that works anywhere with cell coverage, regardless of whether Apple devices are nearby.
+True GPS coordinates transmitted over cellular (4G LTE).
+Location updates every 5-60 seconds depending on plan.
+Works anywhere with cell coverage, regardless of nearby Apple devices.

 SOS Button